Atyani Howard oversees NTC’s program vision, innovation, and client delivery while providing collaborative leadership as part of our national Equity…

 Arthur Mills IV

-Arthur Mills IV leads NTC’s shared services, including finance, human resources, communications, operations, and digital transformation/IT groups.
+Arthur Mills IV leads NTC’s shared services, including finance, human resources, communications, operations, and technology groups.
 His experience in dynamic roles within both the private and education sectors provides him a unique perspective and strengthens the organization’s culture and operational performance.
-Previously, Milss served as executive director of talent management and organizational strategy with Fulton County Schools in Atlanta, GA, Georgia’s fourth-largest school district.
+Previously, Mills served as executive director of talent management and organizational strategy with Fulton County Schools in Atlanta, GA, Georgia’s fourth-largest school district.
 He developed and implemented award-winning initiatives to revamp teacher and leader selection, recreate new teacher induction support methodologies, modernize recruiting, design an adaptive leadership development framework, and improve overall people management capability.
 Mills spent over fifteen years in strategy and financial management roles with General Mills, Dell, BNSF Railway, and GE Capital.
-He is a member and board financial secretary with the 100 Black Men of Atlanta and serves as an advisory board member for Jumpstart!
+He is a member and board financial secretary with the 100 Black Men of Atlanta, and serves on several non-profit boards including the National Council of Teacher Quality (NCTQ) in Washington, D.C., and JumpStart!
 Atlanta.
-Mills is the McCombs School of Business Advisory Board Chair at the University of Texas at Austin, where he received his Master in Business Administration.
+Mills is the McCombs School of Business Advisory Board Chair Emeritus at the University of Texas at Austin, where he received his Master of Business Administration.
+Mills also earned a Master of Educational Leadership from the Broad Center for the Management of School Systems in Los Angeles.

 NTC Equity Commission